ludcila/CHT-preCICE/documentation/user/6-open-questions.md

 # Future work / possible improvements

 Some ideas that might be implemented in the future:

+For preCICE:
-- In preCICE, add a new type of data-mapping scheme, like the nearestPatchFace from OpenFOAM
+- Add a new type of data-mapping scheme, like the nearestPatchFace from OpenFOAM
+- Allow using the same data names: for example, when doing Robin-Robin coupling, it is currently necessary to use different data names to distinguish the data that is sent/received from each side of the coupling, even though they have the same physical meaning (e.g. `Sink-Temperature-A`, `Sink-Temperature-B`) (explanation to be improved...)